Minority group: Racial and ethnic minorities

 Racial minorities, sometimes referred to synonymously as people of color or non-white people, are minority groups that are discriminated against on the basis of race.
 Though definitions vary cross-culturally, modern racism is primarily based on the European and American classifications of race that developed during the Age of Exploration, as European countries sought to categorize the nations they colonized into pseudo-scientific phenotypical groups.
 In the United States's system, whiteness is at the top of a hierarchy that automatically classifies mixed-race individuals as their subordinate race.

 Sometimes, racist policies explicitly codified pseudo-scientific definitions of race: such as the United States' one-drop rule and blood quantum laws, South Africa's apartheid, and Nazi Germany Nuremberg race laws.
 Other times, race has been a matter of self-identification, with de facto racist policies implemented.
 In addition to governmental policy, racism may persist as social prejudice and discrimination.

 There are also social groups that are usually identified through ethnicity.
 Like race, ethnicity is largely determined hereditarily.
 However, it can also be influenced by factors such as adoption, cultural assimilation, religious conversion, and language shift.
 As race and ethnicity often overlap, many ethnic minorities are also racial minorities.
 However, this is not always the case, and some people are ethnic minorities while also being classified as white, such as some Jews, Roma, and Sámi.
 In some cases, their ethnic identities have been seen as negating their whiteness, in both inter- and intra-group identification.

 In some countries, such as the United Kingdom, there is a preference to categorise people by ethnicity instead of race.
 Ethnicity encompasses a mix of "long shared cultural experiences, religious practices, traditions, ancestry, language, dialect or national origins".
 The United Kingdom considers everyone but white British people to be an ethnic minority, including other white Europeans such as White Irish people (excluding in Northern Ireland).

 National minorities

-A national minority is a social group within a state that differs from the majority and/or dominant population in terms of ethnicity, language, culture, or religion, but also it also tends to have a close link with a specific territory from which the minority social group originates.
+The term "national minority" has been understood differently and individual states have been allowed to determine what they recognise as a national minority.
+Thus, the European Framework Convention for the Protection of National Minorities does not define "national minority".
+Nevertheless, in the context of the Conference on Security and Cooperation in Europe and the Organization for Security and Cooperation in Europe, the term "national minority" has generally been understood to mean a population of a certain nationality/ethnicity that is numerically a minority within a state but that has the same nationality/ethnicity as the numerical majority in another state.